CPFO: Accounting and Financial Reporting Practice Test

 Answer: B

-Explanation: Testing a demo of billing adjustments for authorization and accuracy directly addresses the
+Explanation: Testing a trial of billing adjustments for authorization and accuracy directly addresses the

 fraud risk by examining whether adjustments are legitimate and properly documented.
 A walkthrough or